We recommend washing or soaking your new nappies at least once before their first use, as you normally would when buying new clothing.

 - Set your spin speed to 800rpm or 1100rpm.
 Will depend on your washing machine.

-Watch this cycle as it should be low sudsing meaning no white wash occurring or items being submerged in a white wash (similar to the beach look after a wave).
+Watch this main wash cycle as it should be low sudsing meaning no white wash occurring or items being submerged in a white wash (similar to the beach look after a wave).
 Some bubbles are certainly ok and normal for cleaning purposes

 If white wash/ sudsing occurs, an extra rinse wash with no detergent will help remove those bubbles sitting in the fibres.
 A rinse and spin for inserts on a high spin speed 1100rpm or equivalent after the main wash cycle.
 (Inserts only not nappy shells with elastics)

-Tumble dry on a low heat ONLY, this should be occasional not a regular way of drying your nappies
+Tumble dry on a low heat ONLY, this should be occasional not a regular way of drying your cloth nappies

 Junior Tribe Co supports the recommendations of The Australian Nappy Association (ANA), as found in this document: ANA Simple Washing Instructions